FullstackProblemSolver/fullstackproblemsolvercom/content/badges/Website_portfolio/Zero2LiveHugo/index.md

 ## Step 1: Buying A Domain (on the cheap):

 There are many places you can buy a domain, the web address for your website.
-Namecheap has worked well for us and the namecheap platform allows use to reference our domain names where we need to.
-Domain are priced annually.
 You can generally find affordable domains and have your own domain is an excellent investment in yourself.
 Also, you will have the rights of your domain name moving forward as long as you choose to renew your domain name each year.

 Log-in, or create account at  [namecheap.com](https://www.namecheap.com/) to search for and buy domain name you would like to use for your website.
 Ideally this would be something like "yourname.com".